 - Research Week

 - Research Infrastructure

 - Contact us

-Research within our Environment and Sustainability theme is wide-ranging, applied and interdisciplinary, and concentrates on sustaining and managing diverse urban, agricultural and natural systems.
-Sustainability is a key focus of research across several units in the University, including the School of Education, the School of Computing, Engineering and Mathematics, the School of Science and Health, and the Institute for Culture and Society, among others.
+Research within the Environment & Sustainability Theme is wide-ranging, applied, and interdisciplinary, and concentrates on sustaining and managing diverse urban, agricultural and natural systems.
+Sustainability is a key focus of research across several units in the University, including the School of Education, School of Computer, Data and Mathematical Sciences, School of Science, School of Health Sciences, and the Institute for Culture and Society, among others.

 The Hawkesbury Institute for the Environment leads Western’s research into the Environmental Sciences and their application to sustainability.
 Drawing on the University’s unique proximity to areas facing the acute pressures of climate change adaptation and changing land-use, Western undertakes essential research into soil biology, ecosystem integration and function, sustainable agriculture, food security and plant and animal adaptations to a changing climate.

 Researchers drawn from across the University work in inter-disciplinary teams at the cutting-edge of their fields and have access to large-scale, innovative research infrastructure to advance global research.

 EucFACE, the world's only Free Air CO2 Experiment in a mature, warm temperate forest ecosystem, is designed to predict the effects of rapidly rising atmospheric carbon dioxide on Australia's unique native forests.

 The National Vegetable Protected Cropping Centre glasshouse research facility is among the most technologically advanced of its kind.
 The advances in protected and intensive cropping this facility enables are positioning Western Sydney University as a global leader in technology augmented food production.

 Watch the video to learn more about the benefits and opportunities of protected cropping and how Western is partnering with industry to innovate horticultural practices.